 Cyril Lavenant, Foodservice Director UK at the NPD Group, said: “Delivery shows no signs of running out of steam over the next two years and will help to bring home the bacon in Britain’s £55 billion foodservice industry.
 Burgers, casual dining, breakfast and lunch are also thriving and should help operators shrug off fragile consumer confidence, as well as inflation and stagnant wages, to achieve growth.
 We are especially bullish about burger chains and casual dining as these restaurants are meeting the consumer’s appetite for a contemporary experience that also offers a family-oriented treat.
 Regardless of a soft Brexit or a hard Brexit, any foodservice operator that invests for the future, and gives consumers the value, product quality and service quality they want, can look forward to growing their business in 2018 and 2019.”

 NOTE: The NPD Group has compiled a comprehensive 2018/2019 GB Foodservice Industry Outlook using historic visits and sales data to make detailed predictions across a range of foodservice segments and channels.
 The NPD Group’s 2018/2019 GB Foodservice Industry Outlook is available for purchase.
-Please contact: firstname.lastname@example.org for more details.If you have any question about "Continuing strength of delivery to bring home the bacon in Britain’s foodservice industry over next two years " press release, please let us know.
+Please contact: email@example.com for more details.If you have any questions about this press release, please contact us.